andrewparmar/project-movie-trailer-website/README.md

 --------------------------------------

-To change the look and feel of the website, change the html snippets in fresh_tomatoes.py
+To change the look and feel of the website, change the html snippets in fresh_tomatoes.py The framework used is Bootstrap so maintain Bootstrap convention to keep everything looking neat.

 NOTE: Changing the fresh_tomatoes.html file is wawsted effort as the python application will generatea and replace the fresh_tomatoes.html file each time it is run.